Frequently asked questions for the Honors Program.

 - Do I have to live in Hume Hall?

 Honors students are not required to live in Hume Hall.
 However, most of our freshmen elect to live there and a lot of our freshman programming is located there.
 Details on Hume.

 - Are there extra fees associated with the Honors Program?

 No. Students do pay one-time membership dues of $80 to the Student Honors Organization (SHO) before their first year at UF, but there are no other fees charged for the program.
 These dues pay for activities organized by the honors student organizations throughout the year and for the t-shirt that students receive during Preview.

 - Do Honors Students get early registration?

 Yes, on a limited basis.
 When registering for classes in the second semester of their first year and for classes in their second and third year, students who remain in good standing with the program are eligible to register during the early registration period for up to 10 credit hours of courses.
 Please note that some departments limit early registration for certain courses so that not every course will necessarily be available.
 Early registration does not apply during Preview (it is technically impossible).

 - I'm a prospective student.
 How can I meet with someone in the Honors Program to learn more?

 We invite you to join us for an Honors Tour.
 Honors tours provide an in-depth opportunity to learn about the UF Honors Program from current students and honors faculty.
 Tours begin with information about the admissions process and benefits of joining our community.
-From there, participants will join honors students for lunch in the dining hall followed by a tour of the Honors Residential College at Hume Hall, eat lunch with our Honors Ambassadors, and participate in an information session with our Ambassadors and an Honors advisor.
+From there, participants will join honors students for lunch in the dining hall followed by a tour of the Honors Residential College at Hume Hall.
 Spots are limited, so we encourage you to sign up as soon as possible.
 Events will also be hosted for accepted students.
 More information will be provided in their acceptance notification.
-Unfortunately, we are unable to make individual appointments with Honors advisors for prospective students, but you are always welcome to speak to one of our student assistants to learn more about the program.
+Unfortunately, we are unable to make individual appointments for prospective students, but you are welcome to speak with one of the student assistants at the front desk of the honors office.